 When you are in the Amazon SES sandbox, your sending quota is 200 messages per 24-hour period and your maximum sending rate is one message per second.
 To increase your sending limits, you need to submit an SES Sending Limits Increase case.
 For more information, see Moving Out of the Amazon SES Sandbox.
 After you have moved out of the sandbox and start sending emails, you can increase your sending limits further by submitting another SES Sending Limits Increase case, as discussed in Increasing Your Amazon SES Sending Limits.

 Sending limits are based on recipients rather than on messages.
 For example, an email that has 10 recipients

 counts as 10 against your quota.
 However, we do not recommend that you send an email to multiple recipients in one call

-SendEmail because if the call to send to one of the recipients fails, the entire email will be rejected and none of the recipients
+SendEmail because if the call to Amazon SES fails (for example, the request is improperly formatted), the entire email will be rejected and none of the recipients

 will get the intended email.
 We recommend that you call